 V. Tzoumas, C. Amanatidis, and E. Markakis.
-A Game-Theoretic Analysis of a Competitive Diffusion Process over Social Networks, 8th Workshop on Internet & Network Economics (WINE), December 2012.
+A Game-Theoretic Analysis of a Competitive Diffusion Process over Social Networks, 8th Conference on Web and Internet Economics (WINE), December 2012.

-A game-theoretic approach for the diffusion of competitive products over social networks: We consider a non-cooperative simultaneous game among firms that promote their product over a network by choosing appropriate seeds.
-Specifically, we focus on various questions regarding pure strategy Nash equilibria of these games, including their efficiency.
+We consider a non-cooperative simultaneous game among firms that promote their product over a network by choosing appropriate seeds.
+We focus on various questions regarding the pure strategy Nash equilibria of these games, including their efficiency.

-See our full version for all missing proofs and for some more results on these questions.
+(See our full version for all missing proofs and for some extra results.)

 - Other Academic Experience

 - Teaching Assistant for the graduate course Linear Optimization (ESE504) offered by Ali Jadbabaie (Fall 2013).

 - 11th ACM Conference on Electronic Commerce (EC), 2010.

 - 21st International Word Wide Web Conference (WWW), 2012.

 - 8th Workshop on Internet & Network Economics (WINE), 2012.